 Whichever method you use to remunerate yourself via your corporation, the amount of tax paid should be similar.
 The total tax paid should also be similar whether the income was paid directly to you, as an individual, or indirectly via a corporation.
 That concept is called tax integration.

 However, tax integration in practice is not perfect.
 How well it works varies by province.
 Generally, the mismatch of tax integration favours paying salary rather than dividends when channeling earned income.
-The exceptions to that are in Saskatchewan and Newfoundland, where there is a slight advantage for dividends.
+The exception to that is Saskatchewan, where there is a slight advantage for dividends.
 We will explore this in detail in a separate post.